EOA-Blockchain-Labs/ethereumonarm/docs/kintsugi/kintsugi-testnet.rst

 Teku
 ~~~~

-Check your the **Beacon Chain data directory**.
+Check the **Beacon Chain data directory**.
 We need to place some variables in the Teku
 config file.
-Lets asume :guilabel:`Geth` as EL client.
+Let's asume :guilabel:`Geth` as EL client.

 First, we need to grab the .json and .txt file name located in `/home/ethereum/assigned_data` dir.